 PSHE is an integral part of school life where British Values are promoted through a democratically elected school council; there is freedom of speech where children can voice their opinions in a safe and nurturing environment; mutual respect is developed through an ethos of equality regardless of religion, colour or ethnicity and rules are established to keep the children safe and prepare them for the rules in the wider world.
-All of these are achieved by events that transcend beyond PSHE lessons and into assemblies, where our shared values are always discussed; whole school events such as Children In Need and Comic Relief where the children can begin to appreciate the differences that exist in our world and play their part in making a difference.
-One of our main aims has been to develop the mental wellbeing of our children and as such have designated at least half an hour a week to focused work on wellbeing.
+All of these are achieved by events that transcend beyond PSHE lessons and into assemblies, where our shared values are always discussed; whole school events such as Children In Need and Comic Relief, where the children can begin to appreciate the differences that exist in our world and play their part in making a difference.
+One of our main aims is to develop the mental wellbeing of our children and as such we have introduced 'Zones of Regulation' to give the children the emotional literacy skills and language to enable them to understand their feelings and support their mental health.